pierre-vigier/Perl6-Math-Matrix/README.md

 ### [row](#accessors)

-Gets values of specified row (first required parameter) as a list.
+returns the values of specified row (first required parameter) as a list.

     say Math::Matrix.new([[1,2],[3,4]]).row(0) : (1, 2)

 ### [column](#accessors)

-Gets values of specified column (first required parameter) as a list.
+returns values of specified column (first required parameter) as a list.

     say Math::Matrix.new([[1,2],[3,4]]).column(0) : (1, 3)

 ### [diagonal](#accessors)

 Called without an argument, it returns the values of main diagonal as a list.
 The main diagonal starts at the left upper corner (index [0][0]).
-Every next cell of the diagonal is reached by going one step below and one step to the right (indices [x;x] - x being an integer within the size of the matrix).
+Every next cell of the diagonal is reached by going one step below and one step to the right (indices [x][x] - x being an integer within the size of the matrix).

 Use the optional parameter of the method to get any other parallel diagonal.
 A positive value for a parallel diagonale above and to the right of the main one - a negative value to access a parallel diagonal to the left and below the main diagonal.
-0 is default.
+0 is the default value.
 The matrix does not have to be a quadratic ([square](#is-square)).

     say Math::Matrix.new([[1,2],[3,4]]      ).diagonal    : (1, 4)
     say Math::Matrix.new([[1,2],[3,4]]      ).diagonal(1) : (2)